How a California Condo Association Built Wildfire Resilience with Parametric Insurance

 Result

-If they chose to cover a 100-meter area around the property assets with a location limit of $5 million, and a wildfire breached the 100-meter perimeter, they would be entitled to a full payout upon completion of a declaration of loss statement.
+They chose to cover a 100-meter area around the community assets with a location limit of $5 million.
+If a wildfire—detected using high resolution satellite imagery—breaches the coverage area they will be entitled to a full payout of the parametric coverage limit.

 payout structure wildfire insurance